ThreeSixtyGiving/standard/documentation/guidance/location-guide.md

     </table>
 </div>

-View the full range of available [beneficiary location fields](../technical/reference/#beneficiary-location) here.
+View the full range of available <https://standard.threesixtygiving.org/en/latest/technical/reference/#beneficiary-location" target="_blank">beneficiary location fields.</a>

 ### Challenges with beneficiary location data
 Beneficiary location data can provide a more accurate location for the intended impact of a grant, and is therefore more useful when carrying out analysis on where grants go.
 However it is also a more challenging type of data to collect and publish.